-As the air's CO2 content continues to rise, nearly all of earth's plants should continue to exhibit increasing rates of photosynthesis and, as a result, increased biomass production.
-But what about plants that are suffering from various pathogenic diseases?
+As the air's CO2 content continues to rise, nearly all of Earth's plants should continue to exhibit increasing rates of photosynthesis and, as a result, increased biomass production.
+But what about plants that are suffering from various pathogen-induced diseases?
 Will they be able to reap the benefits of the many positive effects of atmospheric CO2 enrichment?
+We have previously investigated this possibility with respect to Earth's trees and legumes.
+Here we do it for a number of other agricultural plants.

 Tiedemann and Firsching (2000) grew spring wheat plants from germination to maturity in controlled-environment chambers maintained at ambient (377 ppm) and elevated (612 ppm) concentrations of atmospheric CO2 and at ambient (20 ppb) and elevated (61 ppb) concentrations of ozone (and combinations thereof), the latter of which gases is typically toxic to most plants.
 In addition, half of the plants in each treatment were inoculated with a leaf rust-causing fungus.
 Under these conditions, the elevated CO2 increased the photosynthetic rates of the diseased plants by 20 and 42% at the ambient and elevated ozone concentrations, respectively.
 It also enhanced the yield of the infected plants, increasing it by 57%, even in the presence of high ozone concentrations.

-In summation, the vast bulk of the available data clearly suggests that atmospheric CO2 enrichment asserts its greatest positive influence on infected as opposed to healthy plants.
+In concluding this review of the literature, the data cited above clearly suggest that atmospheric CO2 enrichment asserts its greatest positive influence on infected as opposed to healthy plants.
 Moreover, it would appear that elevated CO2 has the ability to significantly ameliorate the deleterious effects of various stresses imposed upon plants by numerous pathogenic invaders.
-Consequently, as the atmosphere's CO2 concentration continues its upward climb, earth's vegetation should be increasingly better equipped to successfully deal with pathogenic organisms and the damage they have traditionally done to mankind's crops, as well as to the plants that sustain the rest of the planet's animal life.
+Consequently, as the atmosphere's CO2 concentration continues its upward climb, Earth's vegetation should be increasingly better equipped to successfully deal with pathogenic organisms and the damage they have traditionally done to mankind's crops, as well as to the plants that sustain the rest of the planet's animal life.

 References